Reading: Appendix D. Threshold Calibration

 • The share of manual_queue after manual timeout grows for two months in a row — manual_timeout_sec is too short.

-D.4 Goodhart-Proofing Metrics (Chapter 10)
+D.4 Protecting Metrics from Goodhart (Chapter 10)

 The thresholds silent_p0 ≤ 5%, manual_review_rate ≥ 15%, edge_drift ≤ 0.12, audit_trace_coverage = 1.0 are the default values for AgentClinic-production.
 In your project, they depend on the cost of a missed P0, the availability of manual reviewers, the dynamics of the incoming flow, and regulatory requirements for audit.

-Project ParameterLowDefault (AgentClinic)High
+Project parameterLowDefault (AgentClinic)High

-Cost of missed P0silent_p0 ≤ 8%**≤ 5%**≤ 1–2% (payments)
+Cost of a missed P0silent_p0 ≤ 8%**≤ 5%**≤ 1–2% (payments)

 Availability of manual reviewersmanual_review_rate ≥ 8%**≥ 15%**≥ 25% (regulatory)